 Panoramas are incredible up here.
 I didn’t get many because the wind/rain and sleet picked up.
 I had to start down quick since being on top is being in the middle of the elements.

 I arrived at the summit around 1 pm.
 It took me over four hours to get to the top.
-Had I not walked from our HomeAway and added another mile all uphill, I would have probably made it up an hour earlier and missed some of the rain.
+Had I not walked from our HomeAway Cabin and added another mile all uphill, I would have made it up an hour earlier and missed some of the rain.

 Planning your Quandary Peak Hike

-To have the most favorable chance of completing your hike its imperative to be prepared with equipment, clothing, and gear you can trust as well as proper acclimation and trail times.
+To have the most favorable chance of completing your hike it’s imperative to be prepared with equipment, clothing, and gear you can trust as well as proper acclimation and trail times.

 It’s important to get acclimated first.
-If you haven’t already been staying in the 10k foot range for a few days, I would highly recommend you first get acclimated at a basecamp around the 10k altitude level.
-Attempting Quandary without acclimation usually leads to massive headaches and other potential health risks, so don’t drive/fly in and then attempt the climb on your first day here.
+If you haven’t already been staying in the 10k foot range for a few days, I would highly recommend you first get acclimated at “basecamp” around the 10k altitude level.
+Attempting MT Quandary without acclimation usually leads to massive headaches and other potential health risks, so don’t drive/fly in and then attempt the climb on your first day here.
 The last thing you want to do is to stop your hike and feel sick and have a headache all the way down.
 Altitude sickness is not something to be taken lightly!

 What to wear

 Hiking a 14kr puts you and your gear through all sorts of experiences and weather conditions.
 In the middle of July, it can mean blazing sun early in the morning and rain/sleet in the afternoon, and everything can change in an instant.
-You may be hot and sweaty, and minutes later you may be cold and wet trying to shelter from a 40 mph wind.
+You may be hot and sweaty, and minutes later you may be cold and wet trying to shelter yourself from a 40-mph wind.
 Be prepared and plan well!